Homepage / Zinc

 Among other things, zinc ions are responsible for proper DNA binding.
 Thanks to their presence, the connection is stable, which allows the protein to efficiently read the information contained in the genome.
 As a result, the risk of cancer is significantly reduced.

-Zinc contributes to improving the immunity of the human body, as well as enhancing intellectual performance.
+Zinc contributes to improving the immune system of the human body, and enhances intellectual performance.
 It also improves the function of the reproductive system, raising testosterone levels and having a good effect on the quality of male semen.

-What is particularly interesting is that zinc has an effect that directly affects the senses of smell and taste.
+What is particularly interesting, zinc has an effect directly affecting the senses of smell and taste.
 This is due to the fact that it is found in carbonic anhydrase, an enzyme that affects both smell and taste buds.
 It is also involved in the production of saliva.

 The positive qualities of this element translate into many aspects of the human body.
-Zinc also has positive effects on the skin, hair and nails.
+Zinc has the effect of Positive also on the skin, hair and nails.
 Its adequate supply enables their healthy development and helps strengthen them.
 For this reason, it helps with acne, psoriasis and other skin lesions, among others.

-That's not all zinc helps with.
-Being an antioxidant, it excels at fighting free radical damage.
+That's not all what zinc helps with.
+Being an antioxidant, it excels in combating the harmful effects of free radicals.
 For this reason, it is also used to fight cancer.
-Supplementation of this element supports cancer treatment without chemotherapy.
+Supplementation of this element supports cancer treatment without chemo.

 What products contain zinc?
 Products rich in the element